 |Children's curiosity spark was lit at birth, so our task is not to light it, but to keep it from burning out.|

 So our task as adults is not to light the spark, but to keep it from burning out.
 To do that requires our trust in the innate human quality of curiosity as a means of growth – in a child’s intrinsic motivation to learn.
 Unfortunately, finding and maintaining that level of trust is difficult for those of us who weren’t ourselves trusted to learn via our own curiosity and interest.
-And it’s virtually impossible the way our schools are set up.
+And that’s difficult, given the way our schools are set up.
 Most schools are, in fact, structured to shut down curiosity.
 Where curiosity leads is a uniquely individual thing, and often in conflict with what curriculum writers dictate and test makers measure.
 In the standardized, competitive, results-focused environment of schools, there just isn’t time to deviate from the curriculum.